This document explains how to install Wavelink and Drivers.

-If your phone has a touch screen, tap Start, tap the System tab, and then tap About.
+If your phone has a touch screen, tap Start > System tab > tap About.
 To sync content to any of these devices, you must use a USB or serial cable, your computer’s Internet connection, and File Explorer.

-3) Check if the devise has Wavelink Telnet listed under programs.
-If Yes skip Step 4.
+3. Check if the device has Wavelink Telnet listed under programs.
+If Yes, skip Step 4.

 Windows Mobile Device Center includes the following features: